Probiotics For Dogs

-If your dog has experienced tummy troubles in the past, such as diarrhea, your vet may have suggested to feed it a mixture of white rice, chicken and yogurt — the latter will help balance bacteria in the gut.
+If your dog has experienced tummy troubles in the past, such as diarrhea, your vet may have suggested feeding it a mixture of white rice, chicken, and yogurt — the latter contains probiotics which help balance bacteria in the gut.

 Joyce emphasizes that the most common cause of diarrhea in your dog is you.
 “Pet owners should not be feeding table scraps,” she says.
 “People food is too rich, and dogs are not accustomed to it.
 It is likely to cause soft stool or watery diarrhea.”

-Some dogs simply have sensitive stomachs, especially as they age, and stressful situations like a new pet in the home or even a veterinarian appointment can be the precursor to an episode of runny poop; so can changing your pet’s formula.
-“Always transition from one food to the next by mixing them together in shifting proportions over the course of a few days,” says Joyce.
+Some dogs have sensitive stomachs, especially as they age.
+Stressful situations like a new pet in the home or even a veterinarian appointment can be the precursor to an episode of runny poop, which can change your pet’s formula.
+“Always transition from one food to the next by mixing them in shifting proportions over a few days,” says Joyce.

-Joyce says that diarrhea is common in dogs and can be expected to last about five days, though the first 24 hours are usually the worst.
+Joyce says that diarrhea is common in dogs and can last about five days, though the first 24 hours are usually the worst.
 Diarrhea is only an emergency if it is: